Description |

 Note1: The above script, when paired with the FortiOS Event Log action, extracts the logged remote IP address and creates an Address Object for it, followed by adding the Address object to the Address Group.

 Note2: The maximum number of members added to the address group is dependent on the OS version and model.
-In the below example, the maximum value is 600, and if the FortiGate receives a number of failed SSL VPN connections above 600, it creates the address object but cannot add to the address group.
+In the below example, the maximum value is 600, and if the FortiGate receives several failed SSL VPN connections above 600, it creates the address object but cannot be added to the address group.
+A workaround to add another automation stitch that dynamically updates the existing automation stitch is added to the end of this document.

 7. Specify an Administrator profile of a super_admin (or another profile that has permission to create and modify Address objects/groups), then select OK, followed by Apply (to set the Action in the Stitch) and OK (to finalize the configuration for the Automation Stitch).